-3.3.2 From mathematical models to information processing models
+7.2.2 From mathematical models to information processing models

 The classic approach to describe relations in models is by using mathematical expressions among observable (and often measurable) facts called variables or parameters.
 Developing and then validating mathematical models is the typical way to proceed in science and engineering.
 Often the variables are distinguished in input variables, supposedly known, and output variables, which are deduced by the model.
 In this case, inputs can be considered as the causes and output the effect of the phenomenon.
-A mathematical model can be implemented on a computer by numerical analysis techniques.
-In this way, we can compute the values of output variables corresponding to the provided values of inputs.
+A mathematical model can be implemented on a computer allowing to compute the values of output variables corresponding to the provided values of inputs.
 This process is called simulation and it is widely used to predict the behaviour of the phenomenon in different circumstances.